MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 ## Invoice one or more customers for project tasks

-Sometimes the party that is receiving a service is different from the party that'll pay the bill.
+Sometimes the party that is receiving a service is different from the party that pays the bill.
 Also, sometimes you might need to invoice multiple customers for tasks in the project.
 On the **Project Card** page, use the **Task Billing Method** field to specify whether you're billing one customer, or multiple customers.

-If the customer who is receiving the service will also pay the bill, in the **Bill-to** and **Ship-to** fields, choose **Default (Customer)** and **Default (Sell-to Address)**.
+If the customer who is receiving the service also pays the bill, in the **Bill-to** and **Ship-to** fields, choose **Default (Customer)** and **Default (Sell-to Address)**.

-If you're billing multiple customers, you can specify the customer who will receive the service and the customer to invoice for each task in the project.
+If you're billing multiple customers, you can specify the customer who receives the service and the customer to invoice for each task in the project.
 You can also provide the following information:

-* Select the ship-to address for the customer where the work will happen.
+* Select the ship-to address for the customer where the work happens.
 * Add information about external references to simplify communication about the project.
 * Overwrite the standard financial terms of the project.

 ## Specify a default location for project items

 You can save time on data entry by specifying a default location and bin for projects on the **Project Card** page.
-When you create project tasks, project planning lines, and project journal lines for the project, the default location and bin are automatically assigned.
+When you create tasks, project planning lines, and project journal lines for the project, [!INCLUDE [prod_short](includes/prod_short.md)] assigns the default location.
 You can, however, change the location code and bin on tasks and lines if needed.

 If you define a **To-Project Bin Code** on the location, the bin code is populated when you select the location code.
 If your warehouse flow requires warehouse picks, you can also define other bins from which to consume items.